SrdjanCoric/capstone-bin/README.md

 - request payload data is stored in MongoDB

 - associate a user with a specific bin, so that the same visitor can navigate back to the same bin after closing and reopening the window.
-- real-time functionality via websockets so requests show up on the UI without a page refresh
 - the front end uses React
 - the user can easily click a button to copy the endpoint